dvnmk/startx-buffer/README.md

 ## STARTX IS A MACHINE,
 * SPLIT-FLAP DISPLAY MODUL x 16
 * RASPBERRY PI, CHIPKIT, IP CAMERA
-* PUREDATA
-* VIA OSC
+* PUREDATA, VIA OSC

 ## STARTX-BUFFER IS A EMACS MINOR MODE,
 * A EXPERIMENTAL PHYSIKAL REMOTE BUFFER
 * REAL TIME KEYINPUT HIJACKER FROM EMACS TO THE STARTX

 ### DEPENDANCY